Sustainable Living Center Oregon

 Returning Brown Pelicans, so graceful on the wing, make crashing spectacles of themselves when they spot forage fish swimming below.
 They tuck their wings, stretch their necks, and simply let gravity take its course.
 They’re a summer delight, and their numbers are increasing along Oregon’s Siletz Refuge.

 Birds of Prey … Hunters from on high, birds of prey come in many shapes and sizes and lifestyles, unified in their proclivity to living off the flesh of others.
-Several species frequent Oregon’s coast and estuaries, including the fish-eating Osprey and the dive-bombing Peregrine Falcon. … Click Here More about the Birds of Prey
+Several species frequent Oregon’s coast and estuaries, including the fish-eating Osprey and the dive-bombing Peregrine Falcon. … Click Here for More about the Birds of Prey.

 Shorebirds … Generally stick-legged and narrow-billed, shorebirds flock en masse to Oregon’s estuaries during the spring and fall migrations.
 Several species are commonly spotted feeding at this refuge’s mudflats and salt marshes, often in huge, mixed groups …

-Click Here More about the Shorebirds
+Click Here to learn More about the Shorebirds

-Waterfowl … The mix of freshwater, saltwater and brackish estuary at Siletz Bay NWR draws multitudes of ducks and geese each year, as well as waders and divers including herons, grebes, pelicans, and cormorants ….
+Waterfowl … The mix of freshwater, saltwater, and brackish estuary at Siletz Bay NWR draws multitudes of ducks and geese each year, as well as waders and divers, including herons, grebes, pelicans, and cormorants ….
 Click Here More about the Waterfowl

 Songbirds … Siletz Bay NWR is home to dozens of so-called songbirds, ranging in size from the pennyweight kinglet to the comparatively huge, croaking raven; and ranging inhabit from the high-diving kingfisher to the hovering, nectar-sipping hummingbird …